benkwokcy/pong/README.md

 Pong game written using SDL.
 Based off the tutorial from https://austinmorlan.com/posts/pong_clone/.

+## To Do

+- Fixed Time Game Loop
+- Debug Missing Score

 ## Things I Learned From Writing This

 - SDL